All Were Calm

 glaring at her with fiery zest, was none other than the phantom on the other side of the

-figurative portal - which the protective door symbolically divided.
-But now it seemed the
+figurative portal, which the protective door symbolically divided.
+Now however, it seemed

-The solidarity of a humdrum, comfortable domain composed of palpable causes and effects
+encroach.
+The solidarity of a humdrum, comfortable domain composed of palpable causes

-had instantly dissolved, morphing into a macabre, surreal realm beyond anything remotely
+and effects had instantly dissolved, morphing into a macabre, surreal realm beyond anything

 She gasped, her eyes expanded, her muscles tensed, her heartbeat accelerated, and